Userscript Safety Guide

 -

-Though on Chromium browsers the best option is still Tampermonkey.
+On Chromium browsers the best option is still Tampermonkey.

 Follow these simple steps to check if a userscript is safe: